Bodhizafa/Unicodex/README.md

 ##ⓛⓘⓒⓔⓝⓢⓔ

 This project itself (index.html) is covered by the beer-ware license.
 See the source for details.

-Unscii is public domain, sourced from http://pelulamu.net/unscii/ Adobe blank is covered by the SIL Open Font License, which can be found at their project page.
+Unscii is public domain, sourced from http://pelulamu.net/unscii/

+Adobe blank is covered by the SIL Open Font License, which can be found at their project page at https://github.com/adobe-fonts/adobe-blank.

-This applies to the directory UCD9 in this project:
+The following applies to the directory UCD9 in this project:

 Copyright © 1991-2016 Unicode, Inc. All rights reserved.
 Distributed under the Terms of Use in http://www.unicode.org/copyright.html.